Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 `PaneView` is a customized special view that can slide in/out of the screen (both in horizontal and vertical layout) with minimal interference to user experience.
 The `PanelView` can be place on one of four sides of the activity screen - `PANEL_TYPE.TOP`,`PANEL_TYPE.BOTTOM`,`PANEL_TYPE.RIGHT`,`PANEL_TYPE.LEFT`
 </br>
-The `PanelView` can be controled via a special `Handle` button can that can be located in any of the 3 following positions -
+The `PanelView` can controled by a special `Handle` button that can be located in any of the 3 following positions -
-`HANDLE_POSITION.START`,`HANDLE_POSITION.CENTER`,`HANDLE_POSITION.END` depending on the `PaneView` initial Screen location.
+`HANDLE_POSITION.START`,`HANDLE_POSITION.CENTER`,`HANDLE_POSITION.END` depending on the `PaneView` initial screen location.
 </br>
 <a href="url"><img src="https://s3.amazonaws.com/kidoz-cdn/sdk/sdk_panel_layout.jpg" align="center" height="500" width="433" ></a>
 </br>

-You can add the `PaneView` either by adding it to your xml layout file OR by creating a new instance programmatically and adding it to the Main layout view.
+You can add the `PaneView` either by adding it to your xml layout file OR by creating a new instance programmatically and add it to the Main layout view.

 ####Add `PaneView` directly to the xml layout: